davidamichelson/ARAM2400/schedule.md

 * Complete chapter 6, exercises: Syriac into English.
 * Complete chapter 6, exercises: English into Syriac.

-### Tuesday, September 24
+### Tuesday, September 26
-Read: Coakley, *Syriac Grammar*, chapter 7 (pages 30-33).

-Homework:
-* Finish learning chapter 7, vocabulary (including the prepositions)
-* Complete chapter 7, exercises: Syriac into English.
+Midterm exam.
+The exam will cover Chapters 1-6.
+Students should be prepared to translate Syriac vocabulary into English, translate Syriac sentences into English, and parse Syriac nouns and adjectives according to state, gender, and number.

 ## Exam 1: September 26, 2023